mattmecoli/US-supreme-court/README.md

-# Predicting the Ideological Direction of Supreme Court Decisons: Ensembles of Justice-Based Models vs. Simple Case-Based Models
+# Predicting the Ideological Direction of Supreme Court Decisions: Ensemble of Justices vs. Unified Case-Based Model

 ## Summary of Findings